jbi35/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image8]

 ### 7. Project video
+The project video can be found in this directory as output.mp4

 ![alt text][video1]

 ### 8. Reflection
 After completing this project, I can see that a robust pipeline to detect lane line in a realistic setting is an immense challenge and significantly more difficult than I would have anticipated.
+Similar to the deep learning projects there are many many parameters which can be tuned.
 Having tested my pipeline on the harder challenge videos and seeing not so great performance there, I believe that major challenges for the current version of my pipeline are, amongst others:

 * Quickly changing lighting conditions or shadows
 * Changes in the color of the road surface